abailoni/introduction-to-UM-course/content/en/homepage/contact-form.md

 header_menu_title: "Sign Up"
 navigation_menu_title: "Sign Up"
 ---
+- This course is suitable for anyone, from beginners to experienced meditators!

 - All **classes will be approximately one hour long**, but may run a little longer depending on the amount of Q&A